 How to Get Rid of Sweat Stains: 9 Easy Solutions

 Tenderize away hard-to-remove perspiration stains.
-Before you wash that sweat-stained sweatshirt, dampen the stain and sprinkle some meat tenderizer on it.
+Before you wash that damaged sweatshirt, dampen the armpit stain and sprinkle some meat tenderizer on it.
 Then just wash as usual.

 Before you give up all hope of ever getting that yellow sweat stain out of your good white dress shirt, try this: Crush two aspirins and mix the powder in 1/2 cup warm water.
 Soak the stained part of the garment in the solution for two to three hours.

-Salt's the secret to getting rid of those stubborn yellow stains on shirts.
+Salt’s the secret to getting rid of those stubborn yellow stains where your shirt meets your armpits.
 Dissolve 4 tablespoons salt in 1 quart (1 liter) hot water.
 Just sponge the garment with the solution until the stain disappears.

 Avoid expensive dry-cleaning bills!
 Remove unsightly underarm stains from shirts and blouses simply by scrubbing them with a mixture of equal parts lemon juice and water.